Hermann von Helmholtz: Early years

-Trained primarily in physiology, Helmholtz wrote on many other topics, ranging from theoretical physics, to the age of the Earth, to the origin of the Solar System.
+Trained primarily in physiology, Helmholtz wrote on many other topics, ranging from theoretical physics to the age of the Earth, and to the origin of the Solar System.

 University posts

-Helmholtz's first academic position was as a teacher of Anatomy at the Academy of Arts in Berlin in 1848.
+Helmholtz's first academic position was as a teacher of anatomy at the Academy of Arts in Berlin in 1848.
 He then moved to take a post of associate professor of physiology at the Prussian University of Königsberg, where he was appointed in 1849.
 In 1855 he accepted a full professorship of anatomy and physiology at the University of Bonn.
 He was not particularly happy in Bonn, however, and three years later he transferred to the University of Heidelberg, in Baden, where he served as professor of physiology.
-In 1871 he accepted his final university position, as professor of physics at the Humboldt University in Berlin.
+In 1871 he accepted his final university position, as professor of physics at the Friedrich Wilhelm University in Berlin.

 Research

 Mechanics

 His first important scientific achievement, an 1847 treatise on the conservation of energy, was written in the context of his medical studies and philosophical background.
 His work on energy conservation came about while studying muscle metabolism.
 He tried to demonstrate that no energy is lost in muscle movement, motivated by the implication that there were no vital forces necessary to move a muscle.
-This was a rejection of the speculative tradition of Naturphilosophie which was at that time a dominant philosophical paradigm in German physiology.
+This was a rejection of the speculative tradition of Naturphilosophie and vitalism which was at that time a dominant philosophical paradigm in German physiology.
+He was working against the argument, promoted by some vitalists, that "living force" can power a machine indefinitely.

 Drawing on the earlier work of Sadi Carnot, Benoît Paul Émile Clapeyron and James Prescott Joule, he postulated a relationship between mechanics, heat, light, electricity and magnetism by treating them all as manifestations of a single force, or energy in today's terminology.
 He published his theories in his book Über die Erhaltung der Kraft (On the Conservation of Force, 1847).

-In the 1850s and 60s, building on the publications of William Thomson, Helmholtz and William Rankine popularized the idea of the heat death of the universe.
+In the 1850s and 60s, building on the publications of William Thomson, Helmholtz and William Rankine helped popularize the idea of the heat death of the universe.

 In fluid dynamics, Helmholtz made several contributions, including Helmholtz's theorems for vortex dynamics in inviscid fluids.